holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 - }
 ```

-The `my_zome` module is where all your zome code live. `#[zome]` is a [procedural macro](https://doc.rust-lang.org/reference/procedural-macros.html) that says that the following module defines all the things that Holochain should know about this zome.
+The `my_zome` module is where all your zome code lives. `#[zome]` is a [procedural macro](https://doc.rust-lang.org/reference/procedural-macros.html) that says that the following module defines all the things that Holochain should know about this zome.
 It saves you writing lots of code.

 Change it to `hello_zome` for this tutorial series: